Learn how to use the Handoff feature on iPhone, iPad, and Mac to continue a task like writing an email on another device right where you left off.

-Apple devices work particularly well with one another, and in this guide, we will share fifteen ways to use your iOS device and your Mac together for a more productive and creative experience.
+Apple devices work particularly well with one another, and in this guide, we’ll share 17 ways to use your iOS device and your Mac together for a more productive and efficient experience.

 Are you having issues getting Universal Control and other Continuity features to work on your iPad and Mac after installing iPadOS 16.4 and macOS Ventura 13.3?

-In this tutorial, we'll show you how to extend or mirror your Mac's display to your iPad wirelessly or with a USB cable.
-And all this will happen without using any third-party app!
+In this tutorial, you will learn how to extend or mirror your Mac's display to your iPad wirelessly or via USB—no third-party apps needed!

 iOS 16.3 provides a new visual guide to educate users on how to use the Handoff feature to transfer music and other audio between their iPhone and HomePod.